bbfrederick/rapidtide/docs/candidate_usage.md

 Running from the command line
 -----------------------------

-### rapidtide2
+### rapidtide

 #### Description:

-The central program in this package is rapidtide2.
+The central program in this package is rapidtide.
 This is the program that quantifies the correlation strength and time delay of pervasive signals in a BOLD fMRI dataset.

-At its core, rapidtide2 is simply performing a full crosscorrelation between a \"probe\" timecourse and every voxel in an fMRI dataset (by "full" I mean over a range of time lags that account for any delays between the signals, rather than only at zero lag, as in a Pearson correlation).
-As with many things, however, the devil is in the details, and so rapidtide2 provides a number of features which make it pretty good at this particular task.
+At its core, rapidtide is simply performing a full crosscorrelation between a \"probe\" timecourse and every voxel in an fMRI dataset (by "full" I mean over a range of time lags that account for any delays between the signals, rather than only at zero lag, as in a Pearson correlation).
+As with many things, however, the devil is in the details, and so rapidtide provides a number of features which make it pretty good at this particular task.
 A few highlights:

 -   There are lots of ways to do something even as simple as a cross-correlation in a nonoptimal way (not windowing, improper normalization, doing it in the time rather than frequency domain, etc.).
-I\'m pretty sure what rapidtide2 does by default is, if not the best way, at least a very good and very fast way.
+I\'m pretty sure what rapidtide does by default is, if not the best way, at least a very good and very fast way.
--   rapidtide2 has been optimized and profiled to speed it up quite a bit; it has an optional dependency on numba -- if it's installed, some of the most heavily used routines will speed up significantly due to judicious use of \@jit.
+-   rapidtide has been optimized and profiled to speed it up quite a bit; it has an optional dependency on numba -- if it's installed, some of the most heavily used routines will speed up significantly due to judicious use of \@jit.
--   The sample rate of your probe regressor and the fMRI data do not have to match - rapidtide2 resamples the probe regressor to an integral multiple of the fMRI data rate automatically.
+-   The sample rate of your probe regressor and the fMRI data do not have to match - rapidtide resamples the probe regressor to an integral multiple of the fMRI data rate automatically.
 -   The probe and data can be temporally prefiltered to the LFO, respiratory, or cardiac frequency band with a command line switch,